3 Ways Visual-Spatial Kids Draw the Short Straw

-According to Dr. Linda Silverman, the visual-spatial guru who invented the term “Visual-Spatial” when speaking of those learners, roughly 60% of our children prefer a visual-spatial way of learning.
-Of those 60% of children, approximately 33% STRONGLY prefer a visual-spatial way of learning, meaning that if they are not taught this way, they won’t successfully learn.
+According to Dr. Linda Silverman, the educational psychologist who coined the term “visual-spatial,” roughly 60% of our children prefer a visual-spatial way of learning.
+Of those 60% of children, approximately 33% STRONGLY prefer visual-spatial, meaning that if they are not taught this way, they won’t successfully learn.

 School is not designed for the visual-spatial learning style